digitalbazaar/bedrock-mongodb/README.md

 const {connectOptions} = bedrock.mongodb;
 // this optional and only required if connecting to a replicaSet connectOptions.replicaSet = process.env.mongo_replicaSet;
-// if you use srv in your connection string you do not need to set ssl connectOptions.ssl = true,
+// you must set `ssl` unless `srv` is present in your connection string (in which case, don't set it) connectOptions.ssl = true,
 // this is new and should be user over username and password connectOptions.auth = { user: process.env.mongo_user, password: process.env.mongo_password },